intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_AWSAuroraMySql.md

 AWS Aurora has two advantages over InterSystems:
 - AWS Aurora had twice the amount of memory: m5.xlarge has the same characteristics of db.r5.xlarge with the exception that m5.xlarge has only 16Gb of RAM while db.r5.xlarge has 32Gb of RAM.
 - We were redirecting the queries to AWS Aurora's replica so it could be faster.
-We could have done the same with IRIS, but it has a cost for both databases: The replica is always behind.
+We could have done the same with InterSystems IRIS, but it has a cost for both databases: The replica is always behind.
 So you would be fetching stale data.
 AWS Aurora has no way of fixing this.
 InterSystems IRIS offers the possibility of adding more [compute nodes](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GSCALE_scalability) that are always consistent with transactional data.
 We will be doing another version of this test with ECP to show this concept in the future.

 And here are the "apples to apples" result (Writing and Reading to the same box):